cloudify-cosmo/docs.getcloudify.org/content/agents/overview.md

 * SSH port (22 by default) should be open for incoming connections.
 * An SSH server should be running on the host.
+* The agent user must have sudo privileges.

 ## Pre-requisites for Windows Remote Agent Installation